rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 example, your year 2 teacher(s), supervises the class.
 Any qualified teacher is qualified to teach any year group in a primary school, including reception.

+If you have capacity, only after you have made provision available for children of critical workers, vulnerable children, and children in nursery, reception, year 1 and 6, you can consider inviting additional children back, providing you can do so in line with the existing protective measures guidance.

 ### We normally run breakfast and after school clubs as part of our ‘wrap-around’ provision.
 Are we required to re-start them? {#we-normally-run-breakfast-and-after-school-clubs-as-part-of-our-wrap-around-provision--are-we-required-to-re-start-them}